LadyAelita/5e-n1300/en_US/Pages/Rules/Classes/Wizard.md

 * **Bladesinging:** Bladesingers are wizards who master a school of sword fighting grounded in a tradition of arcane magic.
 In combat, a bladesinger uses a series of intricate, elegant maneuvers that fend off harm and allow the bladesinger to channel magic into devastating attacks and a cunning defense.
 * **Conjuration:** As a conjurer, you favor spells that produce objects and creatures out of thin air.
 You can conjure billowing clouds of killing fog or summon creatures from elsewhere to fight on your behalf.
 As your mastery grows, you learn spells of transportation and can teleport yourself across vast distances, even to other planes of existence, in an instant.
 * **Divination:** The counsel of a diviner is sought by royalty and commoners alike, for all seek a clearer understanding of the past, present, and future.
 As a diviner, you strive to part the veils of space, time, and consciousness so that you can see clearly.
 You work to master spells of discernment, remote viewing, supernatural knowledge, and foresight.
+* **Dread Magic:** While the arcane school of Necromancy allows one to manipulate life, death and undeath, the Dread Magi research ancient, forbidden techniques that increase that control tenfold.
+However, it doesn't come without a price to pay.
 * **Enchantment:** You have honed your ability to magically entrance and beguile other people and monsters.
 Some enchanters are peacemakers who bewitch the violent to lay down their arms and charm the cruel into showing mercy.
 Others are tyrants who magically bind the unwilling into their service.
 Most enchanters fall somewhere in between.
 * **Evocation:** You focus your study on magic that creates powerful elemental effects such as bitter cold, searing flame, rolling thunder, crackling lightning, and burning acid.
 Some evokers find employment in military forces, serving as artillery to blast enemy armies from afar.
 Others use their spectacular power to protect the weak, while some seek their own gain as bandits, adventurers, or aspiring tyrants.
 * **Illusion:** You focus your studies on magic that dazzles the senses, befuddles the mind, and tricks even the wisest folk.
 Your magic is subtle, but the illusions crafted by your keen mind make the impossible seem real.
 Some illusionists are benign tricksters who use their spells to entertain.
 Others are more sinister masters of deception, using their illusions to frighten and fool others for their personal gain.